Lordgreg003/Lordgreg003/README.md

 🔭 I’m currently working in https://snappy-fix.com

-😄 I’m open for a FrontEnd, BackEnd and Mobile Developer roles
+😄 I’m open for a FrontEnd and BackEnd roles

 ## 📫 How to reach me: